hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 - Social media URLs (Facebook, Instagram, TikTok, YouTube, Yelp)
 - Google Review URL and Google Maps URL

 Branding is loaded by `BusinessContext` and used throughout the app for display and in email templates.
+The logo URL and brand color are also used in the `emailTemplateBase.ts` component library for all transactional emails.

 ---